-This post is what we believe the new assessments mean and gives some guidance on what a high level performance actually looks like.
+Below is what the new assessments actually mean and gives some guidance on what a high level performance looks like.
 Believe it or not some elements of the assessment have actually got easier!
-I hope that by reading this you will gain a better understanding of what the different examination bodies require and whether these can still be done as a part of an intensive course at any outdoor centre.
+I hope that by reading this you will gain a better understanding of what the different examination bodies require and which of these can be done as a part of an intensive course at Bowles.

-This post is split up into the 4 awarding bodies that we normally come across
+This remainder of this post is split up into a more detailed analysis of the 4 awarding bodies that we normally come across at Bowles:

 Edexcel is one of the awarding bodies that have produced a good syllabus which is easy to understand and gives good guidance about the different levels of performance.

-The old syllabus was very much based around a criterion assessment but the post 2016 syllabus has moved away from this.
+The old syllabus was very much based around a criterion assessment but the 2017+ syllabus has moved away from this.
 There is now a choice of set skills (skills in isolation), such as knot tying, and the students can be assessed on four of these.
 This element has actually got easier as we now only need to train and assess in 4 skills.
-The fact that bouldering skills such as ‘spotting’ and understanding the grading system can also be assessed has made this section very easy indeed.
+The fact that bouldering skills such as ‘spotting’ and understanding the grading system can also be assessed has made this section simple to teach and assess.

 Below is an adjusted table that outlines the assessment guide for application of skills.
-This table not only includes Edexcels description but also our views how this should be interpreted when assessing climbing.
+This table not only includes Edexcel’s description but also our views on how this should be interpreted when assessing climbing.

 |Points awarded||Description of skills|